A Study of Lenalidomide in Pediatric Subjects With Relapsed or Refractory Acute Myeloid Leukemia

 - Male or female is 1 to ≤ 18 years of age at the time of signing the Informed Consent Form / Informed Assent Form (ICF/IAF).

-- Subject (when applicable, parental/legal representative) must understand and voluntarily provide permission to the ICF/IAF prior to conducting any study-related assessments/procedures.
+- Participants (when applicable, parental/legal representative) must understand and voluntarily provide permission to the ICF/IAF prior to conducting any study-related assessments/procedures.

-- Subject has Relapsed or Refractory Acute Myeloid Leukemia (rrAML) after at least 2 prior induction attempts:
+- Participants have relapsed or refractory acute myeloid leukemia after at least 2 prior induction attempts:

 - Bone marrow aspirate or biopsy must have ≥ 5% blasts by morphology and/or flow cytometry.